Dannyzen/csh02/week-07/README.md

 * **two register arguments**: the next 4 bits are a register identifier (encoded as a binary positive integer), and the following 4 bits are the other register identifier.
 For ex, MOVE (code 0x2) takes a dest register and a src register, so MOVE %B, %C (B is register 1, and C is register 2) would look like 0x21200000.
 * **one long value argument**: the rest of the instruction is 1 binary encoded positive integer.
 For ex, JMP takes 1 argument (the instruction # to jump to), and its code is 0xB, so an instruction to jump to instruction #16 would look like: 0xB0000010.
 * **one register argument & one short value**: the next 4 bits are a register identifier (encoded as a binary positive integer), and the following bits are the value.
 For ex, SET (code 0x1) takes a dest register and a value to set it to, so SET %S, $18 (S is register 5) would look like 0x15000012.

-### Encoding

-Bytecode programs (usually .wormbc) can be either encoded in straight binary, or in hex.

-* binary: the file contains only instructions, no extra bytes.
-* hex: the file contains one instruction in hex per line (so, 1 newline per instruction)

 ### Registers